-Years 7 and 8 are vibrant and important parts of our school as students bring energy and amazing range of skills and abilities as they establish themselves in the school community.
+The Year 7 and 8 students are vibrant and important parts of our school as students bring energy and amazing range of skills and abilities as they establish themselves in the school community.
 We have two primary feeder schools (Bradbury School and Quarry Bay School), but also have many entrants that come from other ESF, non ESF schools or are new to Hong Kong.

 We make every effort to assist in the transition process from primary to secondary school with a comprehensive liaison programme to which all students are invited.
 Through the links with primary teachers we aim for continuity and progression in learning and also self-esteem and confidence of an individual student.

 Students in Years 7 and 8 belong to Learning Family Bauhinia and are placed into a tutor group of 16-20 and through our Years 7 and 8 Learning Family.
 Information transferred from the primary schools is used to support and develop the students learning further in Year 7.
-To assist and support the students and tutor in this continuum is the Director of Learning Family Bauhinia Mrs. Andrews who oversees the academic and pastoral welfare of the cohort.
+To support the students transitioning to South Island and their new learning environment, we provide a strong transition programme in the first 2 years at SIS.

 Please click on the links below to download and view the supporting documents listed.